beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 #Purpose
 The scripts within this repo were created to run the GATK germline variant calling best pratices pipeline.
-The pipeline takes unprocessed bam file(s) as input and outputs the biological genomic variance of the input to a given reference
+The pipeline takes unprocessed bam file(s) as input and outputs the biological genomic variance of the input to a given reference.

+I've create a helper document ("Understanding the GATK Pipeline") that explains the logic behind each of the processes in the pipeline.

 ##Overview